mikeschinkel/go-doterr/README.md

 - **Typed KV functions** — Type-safe metadata (StringKV, IntKV, BoolKV, etc.)
 - **AppendKV()** — Accumulate metadata with lazy evaluation

 Every error value returned by any function of `doterr` returns a Go standard library `error`.
-The only exported type besides `error` is the `KV` interface for metadata key/value pairs.
+The only exported type besides `error` is the `ErrKV` interface for metadata key/value pairs.
 There are no exported concrete types, no reflection, and no dependency lock-in.
 You can use `doterr` with any Go app that uses standard Go error handling, and you can adopt it incrementally over time.

 Use `doterr` to: